 What are some solutions to this unprecedented challenge?

 As smoke filled B.C. skies due to the intensifying wildfires that followed the heatwave, some of the health and safety advice put out to the public reflected the ways in which our current system is not set up to handle the unequal impacts of the escalating climate crisis.
 Telling people to buy air conditioners, air purifiers or to shelter in place only works for those with resources.

 The challenges posed by more frequent and intense heat waves require bold and meaningful solutions to mitigate their impact, especially those felt by vulnerable members of our cities and communities.
 To reduce the risk of death from extreme heat events, municipalities should take measures that lower the vulnerability of high-risk citizens, especially the elderly, low-income families and the homeless.
-These include access to air conditioned cooling centres, pools, splash pads, and drinking water.

 Governments can lead by implementing regulations and policies that can provide protections to vulnerable and at risk citizens during extreme heat events.
 For example, some jurisdictions in the United States consider air conditioning as an essential service which provides tenants with a right to air conditioning that a landlord must provide.
 In Phoenix, Arizona, rental units that use air conditioning cannot exceed a maximum temperature of 28 degrees Celsius.
 In Dallas, Texas, landlords must provide their tenants with “refrigerated air” from April 1 to November 1 each year.